Hydration is important

 Heat Related Illnesses & Hydration In addition to the article prepared by Children’s Healthcare of Atlanta and the information from USA Football, here are some beneficial reminders:

-Download these free smart phone apps designed by USA Football and Vanderbilt respectively.
-The first emphasizes Heads UP techniques and various player safety reminders.
-The second includes a number of good sports medicine tips for coaches including local heat index, lightning strikes, hydration tips, concussion symptoms, etc.
+Download this free smart phone app designed by USA Football which emphasizes Heads UP techniques and various player safety reminders including hydration tips, concussion symptoms, etc.

 Identify High Risk Players